b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 ```

 The only hint in there is that url pointing to `gcc`'s manual entry on the
 `-fpermissive` flag.
-What happened, is that code raises some warning during
+What happened is that code raises some warning during
 compilation: without this flag, the warning gets turned into an error.
 So we
 need to add this flag during compilation to "tolerate" the warning.
-Here's
+Here's how
-how this was done for `{xslt}`:
+this was done for `{xslt}`:

 ```
 xslt = old.xslt.overrideAttrs (attrs: {